hydra3333/Pi4NAS64/README.md

      ```

 5. Ensure the Pi has a fixed IPv4 address
-   - perhaps by using our home router`s DHCP facility to recognise the Pi`s mac address and provide it with an ongoing fixed IPv4 address
+   - perhaps by using our home router's DHCP facility to recognise the Pi`s mac address and provide it with an ongoing fixed IPv4 address
    - ensure the Pi4 is rebooted and the IP address "sticks"
    - then start a Terminal and use `ifconfig` to check the IPv4 address has "stuck"